-User-defined Functions in C# full Explanation
+User-defined Functions in C#: Full Explanation

-1. Function Declaration:
+1. Function Declaration: Syntax and Structure

-v Example:
+Example:

 returnType FunctionName(parameter1, parameter2, ...)